mariam138/globetrotters-gazette/README.md

 ## Testing

 Manual testing was done on the project throughout, both on the local server and the deployed site.
 Testing was done mainly using a laptop screen and mobile screen.
 Other screen sizes were tested by emulating them via Google's DevTools.
-A full table of testing is listed below.
+A full table of testing is listed below, testing both Python and Javascript functionality.

 | Feature                      | Expected Behaviour                                                                                                                            | Pass/Fail  |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- | ---------- |